tastiestPie/tastiestPie.github.io/README.md

 [Challenges TBD]

-## Future Features
+## Future (Potential) Features

-[TBD once version 1.0 of website is up and running]
+- Embeds for itch.io projects / youtube videos
+- Dev blog for current projects
+- Contact Form
+- More animation?

 Visit https://tastiestPie.github.io/ to see the website in action.